 College study has its disadvantages as well.
 You may have to travel away from your home to go to college, you might have to live in a dorm room which could be crowded and loud, you will have to show up on time for lessons which can greatly inhibit your chances of any employment during that time.
 You might also find yourself being pressured by your peers to party, drink or participate in behavior that could negatively affect your studies.

-Despite these issues, studying in a physical St Louis college is a great idea for anyone who doesn’t mind showing up to class and doesn’t have prior obligations to keep them away from doing so.
+Despite these issues, studying in a physical St. Louis college is a great idea for anyone who does not mind showing up to class and does not have prior obligations to keep them away from doing so.

 Online Study – Online study is the less traditional method of going to college, but it has its pros and cons as well.
 But first, the benefits of studying online.
 Online students have the freedom to study their lessons at anytime and anywhere so long as they turn the work in on time.
 This allows you to hold a full or part time job and then study when you get home, or to keep obligations such as spending time with your kids or taking care of loved ones.

 The cons of studying online include that you will have to discipline yourself into studying.
 There will be no physical teachers or classrooms to force you to study.
 This will be a test of your willpower and you might not make it through.

 On the other hand, if you do, you can expect a very rewarding study experience that allows you to study whenever and wherever.
 If you have the determination to study on your own and don’t mind missing out on a physical teacher, then you could actually learn more in an online classroom.
 Studies show that without the distractions of other students and ‘temptations’ of college life, you could end up learning more easily and more efficiently than more traditional students.
 The choice is yours.